iharshraj1123/share-file/README.md

 - Requirements: PHP, MySQL, php.ini setup so server can access C:/ and D:/ drives using "/c:/" and "/d:/".

+- Just use XAMPP for PHP and MySQL, its much easier and you get phpmyadmin in the bundle as well.

-- Copy paste the sql in sharefile.sql.
+- Copy paste the sql from sharefile.sql.

 **When you are on the host PC (the pc on which server is hosted, url contains localhost).**